 Starting on the first of September, 2017, texting and driving will be illegal in Texas.
 Many other states already prohibit this behavior, and it is just one more step toward making Texas roads safer and more secure for all drivers.
-Preventing accidents when behind the wheel is very important, and studies have shown that accident rates rise when drivers are texting, because their focus is not as strongly on the road as it otherwise would be.
+Preventing accidents when behind the wheel is very important, and studies have shown that accident rates rise when drivers are texting, because their focus is not as strong on the road as it otherwise would be.
 To help reduce the number of innocent people who are hurt or killed in automobile accidents in Texas every year, Gov. Greg Abbott signed a bill into law to make texting while driving illegal.

-What Are the Specifics of the Texting Law?
+Specifics of the Texas Texting Law

 Drivers will still be able to text when stopped at traffic lights or in other locations, like parking lots.
 The bill makes it illegal for them to text while their vehicle is moving.
 Fines start at $25 for the misdemeanor offense and go to $99, although fines can reach as high as $200 if the person is a repeat offender.